 The Alternative Investment Fund Managers Directive (AIFMD) and the Undertakings for Collective Investments in Transferable Securities Directive (UCITS) require all EU-domiciled investment funds to retain a depositary.
 A simple search might define a depositary as an entity that monitors cash flows and oversees compliance with applicable regulations and investment restrictions – but their role is far more nuanced.

-To dig deeper into depositary responsibilities, we sat down with two individuals who were instrumental to engineering our depositary services offering: Breda Sullivan, U.S. Bank head of depositary services – Europe and Barry O’Brien, U.S. Bank head of fund client relations – Europe.
+To dig deeper into depositary responsibilities, we sat down with Breda Sullivan, U.S. Bank head of depositary services – Europe, who was instrumental to engineering our depositary services offering.

 A depository generally refers to a centralized safekeeping facility.